xCaptainFortune/NO-BULLSHIT-GUIDE-TO-MEV-By-CaptainFortune/README.md

 # NO BULLSHIT: GUIDE TO MEV

+This guide was authored by Captain Fortune and subsequently reviewed and contributed to by fellow crew members as co-authors.
+(To learn more about the Crew, please refer to the end of this guide)

 My MEV journey started with Solidity.
 A must learn if you're going to do MEV and it will be a prerequisite for learning assembly and understanding a lot of alpha that will be presented here during our adventure.

  Part 0: Learn nodeJS.
 I assume you have this done, else very easy to learn.
 I'll let you do this